b97tsk/reactive-tree/README.md

 change this behavior by setting this property.

 Note that setting this property has no effect if the leaf has been read by twigs or branches.
-Setting this property just after the leaf is created is the recommended way.
+Setting this property just after the leaf has been created is the recommended way.

 #### class Leaf: subject